-5.1 This section of the Travel Plan sets out the objectives and targets that will be used to promote the Travel Plan and sustainable transport modes within the proposed residential development.
+- 5.1 This section of the Travel Plan sets out the objectives and targets that will be used to promote the Travel Plan and sustainable transport modes within the proposed residential development. - These measures are in addition to the physical measures and contributions proposed by the Transport Assessment which should be in place by the commencement of the Travel Plan.